Hi! I'd like to tell you something about myself. It's been a weird journey so far...

 I love reading political and social history and my library of books keeps expanding.
 I have Marxist sympathies - no great surprise to people that know me.
 I have a particular empathy with Trotsky, as he took an internationalist view of the Russian Revolutions of the 20th Century.

 I've taken Microsoft and CompTIA I.T. certifications over the last few years and enjoyed the study.
 I'm deeply interested and active in computing, especially music technologies.
-Currently, I use Steinberg's Cubase 6 DAW, which I love.
+Currently, I use Steinberg's Cubase Pro 8 DAW, which I love.
 A Yamaha KX8 is the main MIDI controller.
+This goes through Yamaha studio monitors (including subwoofer - always use one!).

 The future?
 It will take care of itself.
 I know I'm lucky.